tanguybernard/computer-science-knowledge/cloud/AWS_Cloud_Practitioner_Essentials/Additional_Services.md

 With QuickSight, all users can meet varying analytic needs from the same source of truth through modern interactive dashboards, paginated reports, embedded analytics, and natural language queries.
 With Amazon Q in QuickSight, business analysts and business users can use natural language to build, discover, and share meaningful insights in seconds, turning insights into impact faster.

+## AWS Secrets Manager

+AWS Secrets Manager helps you manage, retrieve, and rotate __database credentials__, application credentials, OAuth tokens, __API keys__, and other secrets throughout their lifecycles.
+Many AWS services store and use secrets in Secrets Manager.